Boulton Paul Defiant: Production

-The Defiant Mk II was soon paired with the newly developed airborne interception radar (AI) to become a night fighter.
+The Defiant Mk II was soon paired with the newly developed AI to become more effective night fighter.
 While initial AI equipment was too heavy and bulky to be practical for equipping smaller aircraft, the improved AI Mk.
 IV radar was suitably sized for the Defiant; the first such equipped Defiants were introduced in late 1941.
 Later versions of the AI radar were adopted over time, such as the AI Mk VI.
-The need for both the Defiant and the Hurricane in the night fighter role petered out by 1942 as the larger Bristol Beaufighter became the RAF's primary night fighter type, freeing both aircraft for other duties.
+The need for both the Defiant (and the Hurricane) in the night fighter role petered out by 1942 as the larger Bristol Beaufighter became the RAF's primary night fighter type, freeing both aircraft for other duties.

 In the search for alternative uses for the Defiant, which included limited service with the RAF Search and Rescue Force and suitability trials for cooperative operations with the British Army, it was determined that Defiant production would continue in order to satisfy a pressing requirement for high speed gunnery targets.
 A dedicated version of the aircraft, the Defiant TT Mk I, was developed for this purpose; modifications included the removal of the turret, the installation of target-towing equipment, including a target stowage box and a wind-driven winch, and the addition of a winch operator under an enclosed canopy.
 In January 1942, the prototype Defiant TT Mk I, DR863, conducted its maiden flight; fighter production was phased out shortly thereafter.

 The last Defiant Mk IIs under construction were completed as TT Mk I aircraft.
 Dozens of existing Defiant Mk Is would be remanufactured to the similar Defiant TT Mk III standard; roughly 150 of such conversions took place during 1943–1944.
 So that the type could be used to meet the growing overseas demand for target-towing aircraft, the Defiant was tropicalized, a large portion of which was the installation of large filters underneath the aircraft's nose.